vojay-dev/vojay-dev.github.io/_posts/2024-03-03-bigquery-guide.md

 ![de-normalization example]({{site.baseurl}}/images/blog/2024-03-03-04.png)

+While de-normalization is not a one-size-fits-all solution, it should be considered for cost and performance optimization.
+However, there are aspects that might lead to a different, cost-efficient design.

+Especially when having small tables on the **right side** of the `JOIN`, BigQuery utilizes **Broadcast Joins** to broadcast the full dataset of the table to each slot which processes the larger table.
+That way, normalization has no negative impact on performance.
+Actually, the opposite is the case and due to reduced data redundancy.

+When BigQuery is not using the Broadcast Join, it uses the **Hash Join** approach.
+In this case, BigQuery uses hash and shuffle operations so that matching keys are processed in the same slot in order to perform a local join.
+However, compared to a Broadcast Join, this can be a an expensive operation as data needs to be moved.

+If you find yourself in a situation where Hash Joins are being used, there are still ways to potentially improve performance.
+At least aim for defining the join columns as cluster columns.
+This colocates data in the same columnar file, reducing the impact of shuffling.

+Ultimately, the best approach depends on the specifics of your data model and the size of the normalized tables.
+If redundancy can be reduced with a normalized structure while keeping the size of the `JOIN` tables small, so that Broadcast Joins are used, this is the better solution than enforcing a de-normalized approach.
+For tables bigger than 10G however, this should be evaluated with concrete benchmarks, which leads to the golden rule:

+> Benchmarking is key!
+Don’t rely solely on theory.

+Test different approaches (_normalized, denormalized, nested/repeated_) to find the most efficient solution for your specific use case.

 ## Partitioning

 Partitions divide a table into segments based on **one** specific column.
 The partition column can use one of 3 approaches: